 Assist with decision making.
 At some point, your loved one will need to make decisions about treatment.
 The decision is usually based on a combination of factors, including:

-Consider working with a nurse care manager to help you and your loved one sort through all the issues.
+Consider working with an Aging Life Care Professional to help you and your loved one sort through all the issues.
 These care professionals understand the psychological and medical realities of each family situation.
 They also know about locally available resources.
 An objective professional, skilled in family meetings, can ease the tensions associated with a treatment decision.
-Nurse care managers know how to identify and clarify the issues, allow each person to be heard, and make a difficult conversation much less painful.
+Aging Life Care Professionals know how to identify and clarify the issues, allow each person to be heard, and make a difficult conversation much less painful.

 Whether it’s talking about assisted living or suggesting that Dad no longer drive, sometimes we feel forced to discuss sensitive issues.
 This can pose a real dilemma.
 On the one hand, there could be a safety issue at stake.
 And it may not be just your loved one’s safety!
 Poor driving ability could put others at risk as well.
 On the other hand, you want to retain whatever trust and affection you currently share with your parent.
 Preserving your relationship is extremely important.
 You don’t want to treat that lightly.